 You should also think twice, long and hard, before installing any dangerous barriers: the person who gets nabbed by it might be someone who does not deserve it.

-Think through all possibilities, mishaps and contingencies before you commit: how might someone encounter this?
-Is it obviously visible in day-and nighttime?
+Think through all possibilities, mishaps, and contingencies before you commit: how might someone encounter this?
+Is it obviously visible in daytime and nighttime?
 If there is damage or bad weather might it expose passersby to harm?

 Could people behind the barrier be harmed by it in the wrong circumstances?
 Could it hamper our escape in an emergency?
 Could invaders use it for cover or concealment in a fight or on approach?